dave-cross/curriculums-vue/grid/grids-in-grids.md

 # Grids inside grids

-Lining up grids inside of grids requires that the outside number of columns used is divisible by the total columns of the inner grid.
+Lining up grids inside of grids requires that the outside number of columns _used_ are the same as the column count for the internal grid.
 The other requirement is to avoid left and right margins/padding on the inner grid so that everything can line up as desired.
 There a a handful of reasons why you might do this: special one-off components, carousels where the slides need to align with the normal layout (adding a grid to children of children of children), and others.

 ```
           this